 </script>UX tips based on real experience

-- Bars that advance smoothly generate more confidence.
+- Bars that advance smoothly (with CSS transitions) build more trust than those jumping abruptly.

-- I noticed that when I used a bar without a percentage, users progressed faster: the "sense of progress" is enough.
+- I noticed that when using a bar without a numeric percentage, users moved faster: the visual sense of progress is sufficient motivation.

-Accessibility: how to make a Progress Bar accessible
+Accessibility: how to make an accessible Progress Bar

 aria-valuenow="40"